Seahawks injury report: Seven sit out, Jamal Adams limited as he gets on track to play vs. Bills

 Carroll said earlier in the week he expects Homer to be able to play to complement DeeJay Dallas, who started last week and could get the starting call again if Carson and Hyde can’t play.
 Homer played seven snaps against the 49ers while battling a bruised knee.

-Seattle this week also signed Alex Collins — a 2016 fifth-round pick who played one season for the Seahawks before being waived and landing with the Ravens — to the practice squad.
+The Seahawks signed Alex Collins — a 2016 fifth-round pick who played one season for the Seahawks before being waived and landing with the Ravens — to the practice squad.
 He’s a likely candidate to be elevated for Sunday’s active roster if Carson and Hyde can’t play.

 Carson (foot) and Hyde were each injured in a 37-34 loss to Arizona on Oct.
 25.